-Once a week we had class in the video studio connected to local studios at the Altoona, Eire, and Harrisburg Campuses.
+Once a week, we had a class in the video studio connected to local studios at the Altoona, Eire, and Harrisburg Campuses.
 There, Professor Jovita Ross-Gordon taught an introductory course on adult education with impressive video conferencing skills and technology.

-Facsimile of article in the 2011 issue of Penn State Education Alumni Magazine Professor Michael G. Moore's course International and Comparative Adult Education was a real eye opener.
+Professor Michael G. Moore's course International and Comparative Adult Education was a real eye opener.
 He taught each class from a different campus.
-Every week students at the four campuses were hooked up with an international expert in a telephone conference.
+Every week, students at the four campuses were hooked up with an international expert in a telephone conference.
 There we had one hour to ask the international guru of the week about their work and the articles they faxed us prior to the conference.
-Eight guest experts from England, Eastern Germany, Finland, Canada, China, India, and Spain.
+Eight guest experts from England, Eastern Germany, Finland, Canada, China,

+India, and Spain.
 A real motivation to engage in global online education.

-Professor Peter S. Cookson was encouraging and supportive as he prepared for a sabbatical year at the University for Peace in Costa Rica.
+Professor Peter S. Cookson was encouraging and supportive as he prepared for a sabbatical year at the University for Peace in Nicaragua.
 A year we were fortunate to rent his spacious house in Crabapple Court.
 A house large enough to sublet rooms downstairs.
 Wei Runfang stayed there for a while.
 I still have her 2008 comparative study of China's Radio and TV Universities and The British Open University.
-Later we shared the house with my good friend Phil Pinder from Spanish Wells, Bahamas.
+Later, we shared the house with my good friend Phil Pinder from Spanish Wells, Bahamas.

-The facsimile presents my reflections about this period when I was featured as alumni in the 2011 issue of Penn State Education Alumni Magazine.
+The facsimile presents my reflections about this period when I was featured as an alumnus in the 2011 issue of Penn State Education.